Most prescriptions are now signed, sent and processed electronically.

 If you're unhappy with your experience, you can complain to the dispenser, your GP practice or your local clinical commissioning group (CCG).

 Who can see my prescription?

-Your electronic prescription will be seen by the same people in GP practices, pharmacies and NHS prescription payment and fraud agencies that see your paper prescription now.
+Your electronic prescription will be seen by the same people in GP practices, pharmacies and NHS prescription payment and fraud agencies that used to see your paper prescription.

-If you're on repeat prescriptions, dispensers will also see all of the items on your reorder slip.
+If you're on repeat prescriptions, dispensers will also see all of the items on your re-order slip.

 Page last reviewed: 26 April 2019